safing/docs/portmaster/architecture/core-service/secure-dns/index.md

 There are special services on the Internet that use a top level domain without actually using the DNS system.
 Rather, the domains are resolved using special mechanisms or servers.
 They usually cannot be resolved via public DNS Servers.

 Some organizations have set up special resolving for these domains in their network.
-This is why the Portmaster forwards queries to these domains to DNS Servers on the LAN and System/Network assigned ones - if they are not blocked by {% include setting/ref.html key="dns/dontResolveSpecialDomains" %}.
+This is why the Portmaster forwards queries to these domains to DNS Servers on the LAN and to DNS Servers assigned by the System/Network. - if they are not blocked by {% include setting/ref.html key="dns/dontResolveSpecialDomains" %}.

 Please be aware that accessing these domains comes with a higher security risk simply because they do not receive as much attention from security researchers as regular domains.